 As homework to extend on our lesson about the distributive property of multiplication, I gave them a practice page from my latest TPT resource: 3rd Grade Math – Common Core Print & Go – 300 PAGE BUNDLE.

 As you can see, this practice page aligns perfectly with the activity students completed in class!

 Interested in teaching your students about the distributive property with an area model using this hands-on method?
-Click HERE to snag all of the printables you have seen in this post, including a freebie from my PRINT & GO Bundle on Teachers Pay Teachers.
+Enter your info below to snag all of the printables you have seen in this post, including a freebie from my PRINT & GO Bundle on Teachers Pay Teachers.

 Does anyone else have another effective way to teach this concept?

 Work Smarter, Not Harder